Which? Elderly Care

-Carers Trust Crossroads Care Sir Gar aims to provide information, advice and support to carers in the county of Carmarthenshire.
+The Carers Information Service aims to provide information, advice and support to carers.
 They have a team of carers outreach workers who can provide one-to-one support to carers to help them manage their caring responsibilities.
 Carers aged 16-25 years can access support from our Young Adult Carers Project offering one-to-one and peer support.
+Carers under 16 years can access support from our Carers Educational Years (CEY) Project.

 Support group